 Purpose of this Form

-- the quality or delivery of a service provided by the University; or
+- the quality or delivery of a service provided by the University and/or

 This form does not apply to complaints involving:

-- student requests for review or appeals of University decisions.
-These matters are dealt with through the Student Review and Appeals Policy and the Student Review and Appeals Procedures; or
+- dissatisfaction with University academic or administrative decisions, which are addressed through the Student Review and Appeals Policy and the Student Review and Appeals Procedures.

-- While the University treats complaints reported anonymously seriously it may be unable to either properly or fully investigate such a complaint or provide a decision or take action to resolve the complaint, when the source of the complaint is unknown.
+1. current Griffith students wishing to remain anonymous when submitting a formal complaint.
+While the University treats anonymous complaints seriously, it may not be possible to investigate either properly or fully, such a complaint or provide a decision or take action to resolve the complaint when the source of the complaint is unknown.